How does the ELP work?

 - The ELP Kick Off program, scheduled for 3:15-6 p.m.
 Friday, Aug.23, which includes activities to connect and begin the fall program.

 - The Leadership-in-Action networking program (Friday, November 1), provided as an opportunity to interact and network in individual and small group discussions with senior-level faculty, staff, alumni and community leaders, to discuss insights and perspectives about leadership.

 - The Poster Symposium (Friday, December 6) where the ELP new students in each KC present their service-learning project activities, culminating in the awarding of certificates and a closing ceremony, followed by a final KC team meeting (during the week of December 9-13).

 In order to maximize the ELP experience, new students need to commit to being actively involved in the various ELP program opportunities.
 ELP student participants should expect to spend approximately two hours/week involved with the program.

 The following highlights anticipated time commitments and program certificate requirements:

-- five one-hour "Leadership and Life Skills" workshops, offered regularly until mid November (participants must attend a total of five workshops through the semester).
-Topics include communication skills, conflict resolution, goal setting, group dynamics, interpersonal etiquette skills, leadership 101, leadership and ethics, leadership and managing stress, maximizing the first semester, motivation and personality styles.
+- five one-hour "Leadership and Life Skills" workshops and special topic programs, offered regularly until mid November (participants must attend a total of five workshops and special topic programs through the semester).
+Workshop topics include communication skills, conflict resolution, group dynamics, interpersonal etiquette skills, leadership 101, leadership and ethics, leadership and managing stress, maximizing the first semester, motivation and personality styles.
 Special topic programs will be announced at the beginning of the fall semester, as part of the "attend 5" certificate requirements.

 - group time (with KC to work on service-learning project) or scheduled networking and social activities for ELP participants - timing varies